RogerLab/MetagenomeBinningWorkflow/README.md

 -----------

-### Step 6: Combine All Results and Perform Supervised Binning
+### Step 6: Combine All Results and Perform  Binning

-Run the main script, Supervised_Binning.py, to combine all parsed results and generate two FASTA files: the nuclear genome and the mitochondrial genome.
+Run the main script, Binning.py, to combine all parsed results and generate two FASTA files: the nuclear genome and the mitochondrial genome.

 6.1 Combine Results: Combine MyCC, Plast, BLAST, Metaxa2, and depth coverage results into a single table.